SoujanyoB/class-automation/README.md

 ```
 Insitute email is optional if there is no institute mail id.
 I will provide with code changes to keep this intact.

-## Follow this if there's no intitute mail provided.
+## Follow this if there's no institute mail provided.
 In the scraper.js file comment out code from line number __82__ to __104__, and it should work fine.
 I hope so, xD!